UFResearchComputing/Linux_training/README.md

        > For additional help, watch the video tutorial on logging in with from a Mac [![Play icon with link to video tutorial](images/play_icon.png)](https://mediasite.video.ufl.edu/Mediasite/Play/0b238bfffb684fd6b7306129af63a6711d)
    1. *Windows*: hostname: `hpg.rc.ufl.edu`
       > For additional help, watch the video tutorial on logging in with from Windows [![Play icon with link to video tutorial](images/play_icon.png)](https://mediasite.video.ufl.edu/Mediasite/Play/613bb96b08874182b3c56518b42bcffd1d)
    1. Note that on both Mac and Windows, when you are typing your password, no characters display while you type.
-Just keep typing, and hit Enter and you should be logged in.
+Just keep typing, and hit Enter, and you should be logged in.
-1. Where are you when you login? `pwd`
+1. Where are you when you log in? `pwd`
 1. What files are there? `ls`
-1. At Research Computing, we ask that users keep most of their data in the their group's <code>/blue/<i>group</i>/</code> folder.
+1. At Research Computing, we ask that users keep most of their data in their group's <code>/blue/<i>group</i>/</code> folder.
 Let’s change directories there: <code>cd /blue/<i>group</i>/<i>username</i></code>
    1. You can see your primary group by typing the `id` command:

       ```bash